harvard-dce/mh-selenium/README.md

 commands via ssh on the remote system.
 When running against an Opsworks cluster, it is expected that your local user corresponds to a remote user so that ssh key auth can be utilized.
-In the case of the ansible-provisioned ec2 clusters you will need to include the option `--user=ansible` and provide the ansbile user password
+In the case of the ansible-provisioned ec2 clusters you will need to include the option `--user=ansible` and provide the ansbile user password when prompted.

 #### inbox list